Huangyuren/unet_SCM/README.md

 makes sure that mask pixels are in \[0, 1\] range.

 ### Training
+[Important] All images used in taining should be '.tif' format\
 The descent model is trained on NVIDIA GTX-1080 8G GPU for 209 epochs, and for the result evalution, We use dice score as our metrics.
 After 209 epochs, calculated accuracy is about 0.98.

 See model.py for detail